AdaCore/gnatstudio/docs/tutorial/editing.rst

 file.
 The source code is syntax-highlighted: keywords, comments, strings and characters have different colors.

-As with many other properties, colors are configurable in GPS:
+As with many other properties, colors are configurable in GNAT Studio:

 Select the menu `Edit->Preferences...`.
 This will open a preferences dialog window.